International Museum of Muslim Cultures

 Duration: January 1, 2023 - December 31, 2023

 The International Museum of Muslim Cultures (IMMC) educates the American public about Islamic history and culture.
-Based in Jackson, Mississippi—a crucible of historic and present-day U.S. civil rights movements—IMMC uses this history as a community mobilizer to influence awareness, knowledge, and action across race, gender, religion, and class.
+Based in Jackson, Mississippi—a crucible of historic and present-day U.S. Civil Rights Movements—IMMC uses this history to mobilize the community and increase awareness, knowledge, and action across race, gender, religion, and class.